 At the end of the day the only rating that will truly matter is the one you give the meal you ate yourself.
 Everybody has their own opinions on what tastes good or what could have used a little bit more seasoning to put it over the top.
 With those differing taste buds come different ratings so just because the Michelin Guide rated a specific restaurant 5 stars doesn't mean you automatically will too; in fact you might even give it 1 star after your dining experience and that doesn't even cover the manufactured decor.
 If that can happen and a place you eat at was given 5 stars by someone else but only 1 star by yourself just think of how many of those poorly reviewed places might actually be good, at least according to your taste buds.

 When choosing a place to eat we suggest you don't rely solely on reviews to sway your decision; go out there and give it your own rating!
-Our friends at The Ghent Group tell us that they often look at reviews from Yelp and Zomato, but ultimately form their own opinions after visiting the dining establishment.
+Our friends at Ghent Landscape tell us that they often look at reviews from Yelp and Zomato, but ultimately form their own opinions after visiting the dining establishment.